OnARoel/MedReminder-Wireframe-Web-App/README.md

-Wireframe App for school (Created and Designed in groups).
+Unfinished Wireframe project (Designed and created through groupwork in Class)